BDC Hamburger Icon

 Jury duty FAQs

-Whether you can require employees to use PTO, personal days or sick leave for jury duty depends on your state.
-Fifteen states expressly prohibit this practice: Alabama, Arizona, Arkansas, Indiana, Louisiana, Mississippi, Missouri, Nebraska, Nevada, New Mexico, Ohio, Oklahoma, Utah, Vermont and Virginia.
-If you are based in another state, you are permitted to reduce employees’ allocated paid time off for days served on jury duty.
+Whether you can require employees to use paid time off (PTO), personal days or sick leave for jury duty depends on your state.
+As of 2025, 18 states expressly prohibit this practice: Alabama, Arizona, Arkansas, Indiana, Louisiana, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, Ohio, Oklahoma, Oregon, Utah, Vermont and Virginia.
+In other states, employers may require employees to use PTO, vacation or sick leave for jury duty absences unless prohibited by local laws or company policy.

-Voters are randomly selected from the voter registration lists every two to four years.
+Potential jurors are randomly selected from voter registration lists and, in some states, driver's licenses or state ID records, typically every two to four years.
 Those who were selected within that period but were excused return to the pool and may be selected again.

 Most juries are selected the same day citizens are required to report.
-If not selected by the end of the day, those people can leave, and their obligation is fulfilled.
-If a person is selected to be a juror, the average jury duty is three to five days.
+If not selected by the end of the day, prospective jurors are typically released, and their obligation is considered fulfilled.
+If selected as a juror, service typically lasts between three and five days.
 However, some trials are much longer.
 The judge may inform jurors of the approximate time they must serve.

 Businesses should have a written jury duty policy along with their attendance policy so employees and managers know how to handle jury duty situations.
 Ideally, your policy should specify the following: